 Curly hair is a type that takes on a wavy, kinky, and curly texture.
 It has a natural tendency to clump together, making it difficult to cut or comb.
 You may have heard the word ‘kinky’ and immediately thought of something terrible like racism.
 This isn’t the case!

-The key of how to fix stringy curly hair?
+The key to how to fix stringy curly hair?

 How can you fix stringy curly hair?